Health policy

-Health Policies give you a quick way to see whether a resource is operating normally.
-Infra Explorer evaluates each resource against a set of best-practice checks and shows the result in the Health column.
+Health policies give you a quick way to see whether a resource is operating normally.
+Infrastructure Explorer evaluates each resource against a set of best-practice checks and shows the result in the Health column.
 This lets you spot issues immediately, then drill down to see what caused them.

 Why health policies matter